thomastay/personal-blog/content/Intel sucks but here's why I'm buying it.md

 How much you think Intel Foundry is worth in billions, not including its assets?
 Take that amount, divide it by 4.2 and add it to $19.67, that's what the bull case for Intel would look like.

 ## Intel Foundry revenue valuation
 *really, really don't trust this section!
-I'm leaving it in for awareness but it is so wrong*
+I'm leaving it in for awareness but it is so wrong I don't dare to leave it not crossed out*

 ~~A lot depends on what we expect Intel Foundry's revenues to look like in 10 years time.
 Assuming a 10% YoY growth rate and the current market valuation of $5/share, that means that they expect Intel Foundry to generate operating income of $1.6 billion in 10 years.